 Make your contact info “sticky”

-Studies show that when a user is scrolling downward on a page on their phone, they are looking for information.
+Studies show that when a user is scrolling down on a page on their phone, they are looking for information.
 But when they scroll upward, they’re looking for a menu or contact information.
 That’s why every mobile design we create at Advice has what is called a “sticky menu.”
-As soon as the user makes any upward scroll, an abbreviated overlay menu bar appears up at the top of the screen with the practice name, a live link to the phone number, and a full site menu icon.
+As soon as the user scrolls upward, an abbreviated overlay menu bar appears at the top of the screen with the practice name, a live link to the phone number, and a full site menu icon.
 Scroll back downward, and the sticky menu goes away.

 Here is an example of a static menu.
 Notice the menu is always accessible no matter where the user is on the page.